 Gardens by the Bay

 Can’t get enough of pretty lanterns?
 The Mid-Autumn Festival at Gardens by the Bay is back with stunning lantern sets being displayed at its outdoor gardens.
-Over 2,000 of these are specially hand-painted and coloured by various community groups and the Gardens’ staff.
-Happening from 18 September to 4 October, the event will see lanterns lit daily from 7 to 10pm.
+Over 2,000 of these are specially hand-painted and coloured by various community groups.
+Happening from 15 September to 3 October, the event will see lanterns lit daily from 6 to 10pm.

 Sun Yat Sen Nanyang Memorial Hall

-The Wan Qing Mid-Autumn Festival at Sun Yat Sen Nanyang Memorial Hall will be going online this year!
-From 14 September to 11 October, tune in to a variety of family-friendly virtual activities, from cooking classes and virtual museum tours to storytelling sessions and craft demos.
-Join the celebrations via their Facebook page.
-On site, visitors can also check out a special outdoor lantern installation named “Rolling in Abundance”, featuring four colourful fish lanterns.
+The Wan Qing Mid-Autumn Festival 2021 at Sun Yat Sen Nanyang Memorial Hall will be going online this year!
+From 31 August to 26 September, tune in to a variety of family-friendly virtual activities including lantern riddles and craft demos.
+Join the celebrations via the Facebook page.
+On site, visitors can also check out a special outdoor lantern installation named “Those Moonlit Moments”, featuring four characters produced by Thailand artist, Boonyavee Boonsakda (Ngaew Ngaew).

 Esplanade Theatres on the Bay

-Moonfest returns from 25 September to 4 October this year!
-There’ll be a variety of digital programmes which you can enjoy at home, from performances and craft sessions to even a virtual lantern walkabout.
+Moonfest returns from 17 September to 3 October this year.
+There’ll be a variety of digital programmes that you can enjoy at home, from performances to craft sessions.
 Access them on Esplanade Offstage and Huayi’s Facebook page.

 Find out more about living in Singapore.